open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 After your contribution has been submitted and reviewed, one of the following outcomes may occur:

-1. **Your contribution is accepted**: If your contribution is approved by the project maintainers, it will be merged into the main branch of the codebase. <br>
+1. **Your contribution is accepted**: If your contribution is approved by the project maintainers, it will be merged into the main branch of the codebase. <br/>
    Congratulations!
 Your work is now part of the project, and you've made a valuable contribution to the open source community.

 2. **Your contribution requires changes**: Sometimes, the project maintainers may request changes to your contribution before it can be accepted.
 This could be due to coding issues, conflicts with other changes, or a need for additional documentation.
 In this case, make the requested changes and resubmit your pull request.